 Katherine Arlinghaus, PhD, MS, RD

-Assistant Professor, Division of Epidemiology and Community Health
+Assistant Professor, Division of Epidemiology & Community Health

 Member, Healthy Weight Research Center